Javascript is not enabled.

 1. What is HIPAA, and how does it protect health information?

-In 1996, Congress passed the passed the Health Insurance Portability and Accountability Act, known as HIPAA, to create national standards to protect sensitive patient health information.
+In 1996, Congress passed the Health Insurance Portability and Accountability Act, known as HIPAA, to create national standards to protect sensitive patient health information.
 The federal law, whose privacy rules took effect in 2002, prohibits your health information from being shared without your consent or knowledge.

 The law makes it illegal for certain individuals or organizations to share your health information without your written consent.
 Those “covered entities” include health care providers, health plans and health care clearinghouses.
 The law also covers business associates or contractors who provide services, such as data analysis, to health care organizations.